CDCgov/trusted-intermediary/adr/001-architecture-decision-records.md

 - New team members who join can see why we made the decisions we made.
 - The team can revise or revisit decisions with more confidence and context.

+## Impact

+_The outcomes of the decision, both positive and negative.
+This section explains the impact of the decision, such as trade-offs, risks, and what needs to be done to implement it._

+- **Positive:** Allows us to show scope of considerations at the time of the decision
+- **Negative:** Time consumption?
+- **Risk(s)?:** None

+## Resources

 ### Related Issues

 - #1